nandorojo/moti/docs/docs/web/ssr/next-js.md

 You might also want to install the `setimmediate` package, and put it at the top with the other polyfills.

 A newer version of Reanimated (not yet supported by Expo) changes `setImmediate` to `requestAnimationFrame`.
 This should fix the problem.
-Once you upgrade to that version,you should only need to add the the `raf/polyfill` in `pages/_app.js`, and ideally the bugs will disappear.
+Once you upgrade to that version, you should only need to add the the `raf/polyfill` in `pages/_app.js`, and ideally the bugs will disappear.

 For the record, you might need to add those imports into any file that uses Moti.
 It's really unpredictable, which is why I recommend the patch-package fix instead.